rychrd/rippleEffect/README.md

 # rippleEffect
 simple linear ripple

-A first attempt at a hand-rolled image filter
+a first attempt at a hand-rolled image filter